 - Public Relations

-It is the responsibility of the Public relations department to manage the communication with the media, consumers, employees, investors, and the general public.
+It is the responsibility of the Public relations department to manage communication with the media, consumers, employees, investors, and the general public.
 They are considered the spokespeople for the company.
 They will often write press releases to promote new products or to keep the investment community informed of business partnerships, financial results, or other company news.
-If they are based out of media relations, they will spend their time responding to information requests from journalist or pitch stories to the media.
+If they are based out of media relations, they will spend their time responding to information requests from journalists or pitch stories to the media.

 The job and oath that a Public Relations employee often takes is to portray the company in a flattering light, uphold its public image in a crisis, generate a positive buzz around its company and business practices, and of course to publicize its products and services successfully.